roitraining/ux-designers-training/cloud-run-for-ux/labs/01-run-on-run.md

 6. Take a moment to add at least one event.

 <!-- ------------------------ -->
-## Bonus
+## Super Bonus
 Duration: 15

-**SUPER-BONUS: Configure Service-to-Service Authentication**<br>
+### Configure Service-to-Service Authentication<br>
-To complete this Bonus step, you'll need to recreate your events and users services to not allow unauthenticated invocations.
+To complete this, you'll need to recreate your events and users services to not allow unauthenticated invocations.
 Next, follow the instructions for [Authenticating service-to-service](https://cloud.google.com/run/docs/authenticating/service-to-service) on Cloud Run.